Thangiee/Ammonite/readme.md

 #### Java

-Refer to the [java example](https://github.com/harshad-deo/ammonite-kernel-java-example) project for a more detailed overview
+Refer to the [java example](https://github.com/harshad-deo/ammonite-kernel-java-example) project for a more detailed example.

 Changelog
 ----